DSD-DBS/capella-collab-manager/docs/user/docs/sessions/files/files.md

    ![Upload dialog](upload-dialog.png)

-    !!! hint
+!!! info
     To upload images into hidden directories, e.g., the workspace metadata, one has to expand these directories by clicking `Show hidden files`

 1. Expand the directories until you find the directories where you want to upload your file to.
 Click the upload button next to the directory name.